 At the edge of the camping field is a special bar serving special drinks.

 The Brewers Bar & Cocktail Lounge share a tent with a chilled atmosphere, serving artisan cocktails and beers from our European brewery friends that have been specially selected by the Brewers Bar curators.
-In 2017, we invited Italian beer heroes Ma Che Siete Venuti A Fa’ and brilliant Dutch brewery Kaapse Brouwers to showcase the best of Italy and Scandinavia across the FyneFest weekend.
+For 2018, we’ve invited Italian beer heroes Ma Che Siete Venuti A Fa’ and Copenhagen’s Fermentoren to showcase the best of Italy and Scandinavia across the FyneFest weekend.